 Companies don’t just need more understanding they need cutting-edge interventions to survive and thrive through this uniquely challenging time in history.
 Salespeople solve problems, and solutions are at an extreme premium in a time of crisis.
 By getting organized, by getting clear on how you can help your clients by getting disciplined and proactive to execute product and service delivery beyond your client’s expectations, you will help your industry.
 You also help their industry and the economy at large.
 You will be using your unique skills and powers to help the world not just make a comeback but to make a leap forward and get in front of objections and visualize the call flow based on role-plays and previous live calls of the same type.
 This is another reason why you must get your conversations up to sharpen the axe that cuts through dead air and defensive or hostile target objections.

-1. Your sales process starts with your preparation and organization.
+- Your AI sales process starts with your preparation and organization.
 If you are not in the right mindset with an aggressive activity plan, no tools or process will magically get you the results you need to hit your target.
-Regimented, rituals are the key to unlocking consistent success in the sales process.
+Regimented, rituals are the key to unlocking consistent success in the AI sales process.

-3. Remove randomness from language.
-Understand the customer journeys and how it synchronizes with the internal sales process.
+- Remove randomness from language.
+Understand the customer journeys and how it synchronizes with the internal AI sales process.

 - Know who you want to engage, and how.

 - Don’t waste time on non-buyers or non-deal influencers.